BinaryBirds/swift-bcrypt/README.md

 ![DocC API documentation](https://img.shields.io/badge/DocC-API_documentation-F05138)

-API documentation is available at the following [link] (https://binarybirds.github.io/bcrypt).
+API documentation is available at the following [link](https://binarybirds.github.io/swift-bcrypt).
 Refer to the mock objects in the Tests directory if you want to build a custom database driver implementation.

 > [!TIP]
 > Avoid calling `database.execute` while in a transaction; use the transaction `connection` instead.